0xhav0c/secybr.com/_posts/2022-12-02-asset-discovery-for-target.md

 ```

 ![Using censys libary of python.](/assets/img/pitcures/red-team/asset-disc3.png)
+_Using censys libary of python._

 ## Finding Organization ASN & Netblock IP Address with BGP

 You can find out the Autonomous System Number (ASN) number by searching the keywords of the Organization through the application of BGP [here](https://bgp.he.net).

 ![Finding Organization ASN & Netblock IP Address with BGP](/assets/img/pitcures/red-team/asset-disc4.png)
+_Finding Organization ASN & Netblock IP Address with BGP_

 # Finding Netblock IP Address CIDR with nslookup & whois